Merkel starts coalition talks with few options

 Her position was helped by the infighting in the AfD, which was thrown into disarray by the walkout of its chairwoman Frauke Petry, during a press conference called to celebrate its success.

-But with her own powerbase severely weakened, she is going to find herself torn from all sides in the weeks to come.
+But with her own power base severely weakened, she is going to find herself torn from all sides in the weeks to come.